 Picture: Prof. Dr. Dirk Heckmann auf der Smart Country Convention © Smart Country Convention

 Thomas Thelen, whose background includes a degree in business administration, worked as a researcher for the Chair of Information Management at the University of Cologne until 2001, focusing on e-government.
 Until 2004, he served as a project manager for nrw medien GmbH, which operated under the government of the federal state of North Rhine-Westphalia.
 Since 2005, Mr Thelen has been advising companies and administrations on infrastructures and IT security, focusing since 2012 on ISO 27001 certification and the German Federal Office for Information Security’s baseline IT certification, known as IT-Grundschutz.
-He has headed up the IT security department of Bechtle’s IT systems integrator in Bonn since 2018.
+He has headed up the IT security department of Bechtle’s IT system house in Bonn since 2018.
 Mr Thelen holds numerous certifications, including CISM, TISP, Cobit Practitioner, ITIL Practitioner, ISO 27001 Lead Auditor, V-Modell XT PRO and TOGAF.

 Bechtle update editorial team